What is the University doing to minimise the impact of the industrial action on students?

 We want to reassure you that our goal is to minimise the impact of any strike action on your educational experience and we have procedures in place to achieve this.

-The guidance covers the arrangements to deal with the impact of the strikes in terms of teaching, supervision, provision of subject information and potential loss of learning opportunities.
+The regulations cover the arrangements to deal with the impact of the strikes in terms of teaching sessions, supervision of dissertations and projects, and assessments.

-The emphasis in the guidance is to ensure fair treatment of all students to maintain academic standards and to protect student education and allow students to progress or achieve their awards.
-The guidance enables the University to take a number of steps to take account of the impact of the emergency situation as they affect individuals and/or groups of students, including;
+The regulations are designed to ensure fair treatment of all students, to maintain academic standards, to protect the student experience and allow students to progress in their programme or achieve their awards.
+They enable the University to take steps to take account of the impact on individuals and/or groups of students, including;

-- considering alternative ways to enable students to achieve the learning outcomes of their programme if classes cannot be rescheduled (this might include provision of materials in alternative formats, supported self-study, online materials or other options)
+• identifying alternative ways to enable students to achieve the learning outcomes of their programme if classes cannot be rescheduled – this might include provision of materials in alternative formats, supported self-study, online materials or other options

-- determining which subject topics should be included in assessments and examinations, to reflect the impact of the strike action
+• reviewing which subject topics are included in assessments and examinations, to reflect the impact of the strike action

-- making appropriate decisions about progress to the next stage, or degree classifications, with an understanding of the impact of the emergency (including progression and assessment arrangements for postgraduate research students).
-This includes the use of discretion by Boards of Examiners in taking account of overall performance.
+• using discretion to make fair individual decisions about progress to the next stage, or degree classifications, with an understanding of the impact of the emergency (including progression and assessment arrangements for postgraduate research students).

 Please remember that if you have concerns that are affecting your wellbeing at any time throughout your studies you can access support from our Student Health and Wellbeing Services.